denalistudio/website/snippets.md

 </p>
 ```

-### copyright
+## copyright

-A simple copyright text with a clickable copyright symbol reffering you to the Wikipedia copyright page and an automatically adapting copyright year changing with device time. **Use inline** - In the *footer* sections of webpages.
+A simple copyright text with a clickable copyright symbol referring you to the Wikipedia copyright page and an automatically adapting copyright year changing with device time. **Use inline** - In the *footer* sections of webpages.

 ```html
 <div class="copyright">